 The proposed Draft Permit does not currently address "heavy equipment storage areas" in its list of O&M Procedures for other Municipal Areas and Activities (Section 3.5.6, pg.
 34).
-Ecology recommends a requirement that the Permittees develop and implement a site-specific SWPPP to manage stormwater discharges from heavy equipment storage areas, under Section 3.5.8, pg.
+Ecology also recommends a requirement that the Permittee develop and implement a site-specific SWPPP to manage stormwater discharges from heavy equipment storage areas, under Section 3.5.8, pg.
 34.

-- 3) Section 3.5.2 - Inspection and Cleaning of Catch Basins and Inlets (pg.
-32) of the Draft Permit states, "The Permittees must inspect all Permittee-owned or operated catch basins and inlets in the MS4 at least once every five years, and take all appropriate maintenance or cleaning action based on those inspections."
+- 3) Section 3.5.2 - Inspection and Cleaning of Catch Basins and Inlets, pg.
+32, of the Draft Permit states, "The Permittee must inspect all Permittee-owned or operated catch basins and inlets in the MS4 at least once every five years, and take all appropriate maintenance or cleaning action based on those inspections."

 Ecology has concerns that the proposed frequency of catch basin and inlet inspections is not sufficient to ensure that the facilities continue to function as designed.
 Eastern Washington Phase II Municipal Stormwater Permittees are required to inspect their catch basins every two (2) years, and clean them if the inspections indicate cleaning is warranted.
-Ecology requests that the inspection frequency be comparable or greater than that currently required for Washington State Permittees.
+Ecology requests that the inspection frequency be comparable to or greater than that currently required for Washington State Permittees.

-- 4) Section 4.2.2 - Pollutant Reduction Activities (pg.
-36) under the Special Conditions for Discharges to Impaired Waters of the Draft Permit (Section 4) for the East Side Highway District (ESHD), states that they must "define and implement at least two (2) pollutant reduction activities designed to reduce pollutant loadings from the MS4 into Coeur d'Alene Lake..." and "quantify the estimated pollutant reduction accomplished resulting from such activities."
+- 4) Section 4.3 - Pollutant Reduction Activities (pg.
+37), under the Special Conditions for Discharges to Impaired Waters, states that the Permittee must define and implement "at least one (1) pollutant reduction activity designed to reduce E. coli, nutrients, sediment, and heat loadings from the MS4 into Paradise Creek" and "at least one (1) pollutant reduction activity designed to reduce E. coli, nutrients, sediment, and heat loadings from the MS4 into the South Fork of the Palouse River..." and "...quantify the estimated pollutant reduction accomplished resulting from such activities."

-While the proposed requirements help to ensure that the ESHD does as much as it can to reduce any potential pollutants through its Storm Water Management Program (SWMP) activities, Ecology believes that the monitoring activities could go further to ensure that reductions in the selected target pollutants are achieved.
-Ecology requests that the U.S. EPA consider additional requirements for quantifying actual reduction of target pollutants by the ESHD by the expiration of the Permit.
+While the proposed requirements help to ensure that the Permittee does as much as it can to reduce any potential pollutants through its Storm Water Management Program (SWMP) activities, Ecology believes that the monitoring activities could go further to ensure that reductions in the selected target pollutants are achieved.
+Ecology requests that the U.S. EPA consider additional requirements for quantifying actual reduction of target pollutants by the expiration of the Permit.